 For the past three years, Dr. Safdar has been leading a national collaborative initiative on Gender-Specific Research in Emergency Care.
 This multidisciplinary and multi-institutional effort is aimed to set the agenda for sex- and gender-specific research in emergency care research for the next five years.

 - Safdar B, Nagurney JT, Anise A, DeVon H, D’Onofrio G, Hess EP, Hollander JE, Legato M, McGregor A, Scott J, Tewelde S, Diercks D (2014).
 Gender-Specific Research for Emergency Diagnosis and Management of Ischemic Heart Disease - Proceedings from the 2014 AEM Consensus Conference Cardiovascular Research Workgroup.
-Academic Emergency Medicine (in press).
+Academic Emergency Medicine.
+Dec;21(12):1350-60.

 - Safdar B, Greenberg MR (2014).
 Organization, Execution and Evaluation of the 2014 Academic Emergency Medicine Consensus Conference on Gender-Specific Research in Emergency Care – An Executive Summary.
-Academic Emergency Medicine (in press).
+Academic Emergency Medicine; Dec;21(12):1307-17.

 - Safdar B, Bezek SK, Sinusas AJ, Russell RR, Klein MR, Dziura JD, D'onofrio G. (2014) Elevated CK-MB with a Normal Troponin Does Not Predict 30-Day Adverse Cardiac Events in Emergency Department Chest Pain Observation Unit Patients.
 Crit Pathw Cardiol.
 Mar;13(1):14-9.